 California Consumer Privacy Act (CCPA)

 The complete compliance checklist for your SaaS applications depends on the markets you operate in and the kind of data you handle.
-It may be a sub-section of the list we’ve covered here or may include some industry-specific ones we may have missed.
+It may be a sub-section of the list we’ve covered here or it could include some industry-specific ones we may have missed.

 Here are a few best practices to help you stay compliant with the latest regulations.
 As a guardian of compliance for your SaaS, you must: